Utah’s Rural Veterans Health Access Program:

 Rural Veterans Health Access Program Sub-Grant Application

-The Utah Department of Health, Office of Primary Care and Rural Health is accepting applications for the Rural Veterans Health Access Program (RVHAP) sub-grants for fiscal year 2019 (August 1, 2019 – July 31, 2020).
+The Utah Department of Health, Office of Primary Care and Rural Health is accepting applications for the Rural Veterans Health Access Program (RVHAP) sub-grants starting June 1, 2021.
+Applications are due June 30, 2021, grant period will be from August 1 2021 to July 31, 2022.

 The Rural Veterans Health Access Program (RVHAP) grant is designed to improve the coordination of care between the VA and critical access hospitals (CAH), rural hospitals, and rural clinics in order to increase access to care, reduce barriers, and provide additional resources for veterans living in rural areas throughout Utah.